Skip to content

 Below is a general description of each certification level a professional can achieve within the Six Sigma program:

-1. White belt: If a worker has not gone through any formal training or certification program, they are a Six Sigma white belt.
-Although they have yet to be officially trained, white belts usually have a general awareness of the basic Six Sigma concepts.
+1. White belt: If a worker has not completed any formal Six Sigma belt training or certification program, they are considered a Six Sigma White Belt.
+Although they have yet to receive official instruction, white belts generally have a basic understanding of core Six Sigma principles.

-2. Yellow belt: A Six Sigma yellow belt has been exposed to Six Sigma concepts that go a bit deeper than the fundamentals.
+2. Yellow belt: A Six Sigma Yellow Belt certification has been exposed to Six Sigma concepts that go a bit deeper than the fundamentals.
 A yellow belt may have gone to one- or two-day training sessions to develop the knowledge needed to work on projects as a fully contributing team member, guide smaller projects or directly assist managers of higher belt levels.

-4. Black belt: A black belt certification takes professionals to the next level by supplying them with advanced training on the skills needed to plan, explain and lead more complex projects or expansive organizational adaptations.
-Six Sigma black belt training goes over how to implement LEAN principles and supervise projects effectively.
+4. Black belt: A Six Sigma Black Belt certification takes professionals to the next level by supplying them with advanced training on the skills needed to plan, explain and lead more complex projects or expansive organizational adaptations.
+Six Sigma black belt training goes over how to implement Lean Six Sigma principles and supervise projects effectively.
 Once students have gained hands-on experience and demonstrated they can oversee a large project and manage a team in a real-world context to improve productivity, they will earn their black belt.

 5. Master black belt: After becoming a seasoned black belt, leaders can advance further by becoming a master black belt.
-A Six Sigma master black belt has proved themselves to be an expert in taking a broad view of strategy across the company and coordinating teams for larger projects.
+A Six Sigma Master Black Belt certification. has proved themselves to be an expert in taking a broad view of strategy across the company and coordinating teams for larger projects.

 6. Champion: As an upper-level manager, a Six Sigma champion has a fuller grasp on the inner workings of Six Sigma processes and can lead LEAN strategy and deployment.